 Following registration, a link will be sent from GoToWebinar - please note that there may be a delay in receiving this email.

 AAA EDUCATIONAL PROGRAM SCHOLARSHIPS AVAILABLE

 If you are an AAA Panelist please note this program does not satisfy your annual Arbitrator Continuing Education (ACE) requirement.
 For 2020, only the complimentary online ACE 20 - Cyber Security: A Shared Responsibility program will satisfy the annual ACE training requirement.

 West LegalEdcenter is procuring continuing legal education (CLE) credits on behalf of American Arbitration Association.
 This program is available for CLE credits in California, Florida, New York, Pennsylvania, and Texas.
 Credit amounts vary by attendance verification and jurisdictional rules and cannot be confirmed in advance of the program.

-If you require CLE in a jurisdiction that is not listed, or if you are a professional in a discipline other than the practice of law, you will have an opportunity to request a general attendance certificate which you may be able to use to submit the program on your own for credit (we suggest that you confirm application requirements with the appropriate licensing body).
+If you require CLE in a jurisdiction that is not listed, or if you are a professional in a discipline other than the practice of law, you will have an opportunity following the program to request a general attendance certificate which you may be able to use to submit the program on your own for credit (we suggest that you confirm application requirements with the appropriate licensing body).

 Please contact AAA Education Services at AAAEducation@adr.org or 212-716-3977.